matomatical/fancy-hrule/README.md

 The idea is to use some custom CSS to replace the default HR with a cropped version of this graphic.

-The SV is added as a pseudoelement and so it's not trivial to set the colour.
+The SVG is added as a pseudoelement and so it's not trivial to set the colour.
 For grayscale, the following hack works:

 ```